After We Collided: Plot

-On Christmas Day, Hardin, Tessa, and Trish attend a holiday party at Hardin's dad, Ken.
-Furious at Ken's apparent willingness to forgive himself for his role in the attack on Trish, Hardin gets drunk and attacks Ken.
-Tessa describes the incident to Trevor, who warns her that her relationship with Hardin will not end well.
+On Christmas Day, Hardin, Tessa, and Trish attend a holiday party at Hardin's dad Ken's.
+Furious at Ken's apparent willingness to forgive himself for his past misdeeds, Hardin gets drunk and assaults him.
+Tessa recounts the incident to Trevor, who warns her that her relationship with Hardin will not end well.
 Vance contacts Tessa to inform her that his company is expanding and moving to Seattle, and offers her a job there.

 On New Year's Eve, Tessa and Hardin attend a party hosted at a university frat house, where they reconnect with a number of their former college friends.
 Each misinterprets a conversation held by the other: Tessa assumes Hardin is cheating on her when she sees him asking for the forgiveness of another girl with whom he had previously been involved, and Hardin accidentally learns of Vance's offer and concludes that Tessa will leave him for Trevor.
-Tessa and Hardin fight, and Tessa storms off.
+The couple fight, and she storms off.

 Hardin only sees apologetic texts sent by Tessa the next day after charging his phone.
-He calls Tessa, and she reaches for her phone while driving and is involved in a car accident that leaves her injured.
+He calls her, but she reaches for her phone while driving and is injured in a car accident.

-Devastated by his indirect responsibility for the accident, Hardin decides ending the relationship, but Trish talks him out of it.
+Devastated by his indirect responsibility for the accident, Hardin decides to end his relationship with Tessa, but Trish talks him out of it.
 He races to Vance's farewell party, where Vance proposes to Kimberly.
-Tessa fights with Hardin once more before deciding to continue dating him.
-One night sometime afterwards, the homeless man who spoke to Hardin earlier confronts the two and reveals his identity: he is Tessa's father.
+Tessa fights with Hardin once more before forgiving him.
+Later, the homeless man who spoke to Hardin earlier confronts the pair and reveals his identity: he is Tessa's father.